earthgecko/skyline/docs/_build/html/_sources/running-in-python-virtualenv.txt

 Python version
 ~~~~~~~~~~~~~~

-Below we use the PATH /opt/python\_virtualenv, which you can substitute
+Below we use the path ``/opt/python_virtualenv``, which you can substitute
-with any path you choose and we are going to use python-2.7.12:
+with any path you choose.
+We are going to use the Python-2.7.12 source and
+build and install an isolated Python-2.7.12, this has no effect on your system
+Python:

 .. code-block:: bash

     PYTHON_VERSION="2.7.12"
     PYTHON_MAJOR_VERSION="2.7"
     PYTHON_VIRTUALENV_DIR="/opt/python_virtualenv"
-    PR0JECT="skyline-py2712"

     mkdir -p "${PYTHON_VIRTUALENV_DIR}/versions/${PYTHON_VERSION}"
     mkdir -p "${PYTHON_VIRTUALENV_DIR}/projects"